 Even though the Williams family have seen countless happy pets reunited with their families, there were still some tears farewelling Charlie and Gigi on their flight to Melbourne.
 Fur parent anxiety is completely normal and the Pet Express team understand that this is all part of the process!
 The pet updates and photos from the Pet Express team in Los Angeles certainly helped to alleviate the Williams’ separation anxiety.
 Then they were on their way!

-Admittedly, the 10 day quarantine stay is a challenge……for the fur parents.
+Admittedly, the 10-day quarantine stay is a challenge……for the fur parents.
 A lot of owners wonder “Can I visit my dog whilst they are in Australian quarantine?”
-Unfortunately this is not possible, however often the 10 days can be useful time for furparents to prepare their home for the arrival of their pets.
+Unfortunately, this is not possible, however often the 10 days can be a useful time for furparents to prepare their home for the arrival of their pets.
 The quarantine facility is extremely well run and all of our experiences with the team at the Australian Post Entry Quarantine Facility have been fantastic with pet welfare always a priority.
 They provide a notification to advise that pets have arrived and commenced their initial health checks to the pet owner and then it’s a ‘no news is good news’ situation.
 However, you can call the facility directly for a more personalized update on your furbaby.

 The day that Charlie and Gigi were due for release from quarantine was a very exciting day!
 Jetpets, the Pet Express partner in Australia, had contacted the Williams’ to confirm Charlie and Gigi’s collection from quarantine and their domestic flight from Melbourne to their home in Brisbane.
 The arrival of the Jetpets van at their residence in Brisbane was a very happy time with lots of sloppy kisses, hugs and wagging tails.

-Charlie and Gigi handled the relocation from USA to Australia like a pair of pros.
+Charlie and Gigi handled the relocation from the USA to Australia like a pair of pros.
 They arrived home after their 10 days in quarantine with shiny coats, healthy weight and no signs of distress.
-The only tell tale sign that they had been in quarantine was Gigi had a hoarse “voice” as she quite enjoys communicating (aka barking) along with other dogs.
+The only tell-tale sign that they had been in quarantine was Gigi had a hoarse “voice” as she quite enjoys communicating (aka barking) along with other dogs.
 Perhaps she was testing out her Australian accent!
 As Charlie and Gigi are frequent flyers with Pet Express, it was pleasing to see that they were so happy, relaxed and healthy after making the big trip down under.